-- A participant engaged for the full duration of a CE scheme is entitled to 10.5 full days (81 hrs) holidays and pro-rata where a lesser period is worked. - Holidays must be taken within the 52-week project period. - Arrangements for taking holidays are a matter of agreement between the sponsor and the participants. - If you are on CE, the project sponsors (your employers) must follow the legislation relevant to part-time workers.
+- A participant engaged for the full duration of a 52 week CE scheme is entitled to 10.5 full days (81 hrs) holidays per project year or on a pro-rata basis 8% of time worked.
+Where a lesser period is worked holidays should be calculated on a pro rata basis. - Holidays must be taken within the 52-week project period. - Arrangements for taking holidays are a matter of agreement between the sponsor and the participants.

+If you are on CE, the project sponsors (your employers) must follow the legislation relevant to part-time workers.

-Complaints Procedures
+Community Employment - Complaints Procedures